ponylang/ponyc/.release-notes/next-release.md

 We will maintain best effort to keep Fedora 39 continuing to work for anyone who wants to use it and builds `ponyc` from source.

+## Update Pony musl Docker images to Alpine 3.20

+We've updated our `ponylang/ponyc:latest-alpine`, `ponylang/ponyc:release-alpine`, and `ponylang/ponyc:x.y.z-alpine` images to be based on Alpine 3.20.
+Previously, we were using Alpine 3.18 as the base.